muan/site/_posts/2020-09-02-hacking-with-swift.md

 - Day 15 – Swift review, day three

 Nothing new.
-Gonna save day 16 for tomorrow since that's when actually code writing starts.
+Gonna save day 16 for tomorrow since that's when I'll have to start to use Xcode.

 ## Day 7
 2020/09/09